Artist's Proof in collaboration with The Darcy Presents

 Join us at The Darcy for a night of music & art as we celebrate the greatest pop icons of our time with a live painting by Stango!

 John Stango, a native to Philadelphia and a leader of the contemporary American Pop Art movement, builds upon traditional Pop art imagery while incorporating influential contemporary brands and unique American icons.
-In his new series, Day of the Dead, Stango pays tribute to American icons, such as Muhammed Ali, Bowie, Audrey Hepburn, and Prince, who shaped twentieth and twenty-first-century pop culture energy.
+In his new series, Day of the Dead, Stango pays tribute to cultural icons, such as Muhammed Ali, Bowie, Frida Kahlo, and Prince, who shaped twentieth and twenty-first-century pop culture energy.

 His family’s artistic heritage, which traces back to famed American artist Norman Rockwell, influenced Stango’s unique talent.
 After earning a Bachelor of Fine Arts degree in painting and graphic design, Stango soon began to create original silk-screened works.
 As his reputation as a fine artist and Pop Art innovator grew, he devoted his career to painting.
 Stango’s paintings draw a diverse crowd of collectors including Nicole Miller, Bruce Willis, Governor Ed Rendell, Swizz Beatz, and Alan Iverson.
 John also remains deeply committed to philanthropy, using his paintings and proceeds to benefit charities around the world.